 What is an Air Waybill (AWB)?

-The air waybill also contains the following information:
+An Air Waybill contains the following information:

-Names and addresses: both the shipper and the consignee must provide their full names and addresses.
+Names and Addresses: Both, the shipper and the consignee must provide their full names and addresses.

-3-letter airport codes: The airport codes of both the origin and destination must be provided.
+3-letter Airport Codes: The airport codes of both the origin and destination must be provided.
 (Example: LAX→ MCO)

-Description of Items Being Shipped: In this field, the shipper typically notes the number of shipping units, the weight and other dimensions of the freight, along with information on what material is used in the freight and its makeup.
+Description of Items Being Shipped: The shipper must indicate the number of shipping units, the weight, and dimensions of the freight, along with information on materials used in the freight and its packaging.